fumitoh/modelx-site/_posts/2022-03-06-why-excel-is-better-than-python.md

 ## Python Runs, Excel Persists

-A Python runs.
-It executes a script from the start of the file through to the end.
-Before the script is executed, it's simply a text file.
+A Python program runs.
+Python executes a script from the start of the file through to the end.
+Before the program is executed, it's simply a text file.
 While running, it exists for a short period, and once it finishes, it reverts back to being just a text file.

 In contrast, Excel doesn't "run" in the traditional sense.
 It doesn't have a "Run" button, and it persists.
 It's static and holds the results of your formulas at all times.